 Yes, sorting out the business structures of Korean TV makers is confusing as hell, but that’s probably not the point.

 OLED stands for Organic Light Emitting Diode, which uses organic pixels that emit their own individual lights.
-This gives them incredible contrast, because each individual pixel can, if needed to, switch fully on or off on its own.
+This gives them incredible contrast, because each individual pixel can switch fully on or off on its own, if needed.

 There’s no need for a heavy or hot backlight, refresh rates are exceptional and because each pixel produces both light and colour, image quality is generally regarded as absolute best-in-class by most TV reviewers.

 There are some challenges for OLED, however.
 While contrast on these sets is amazing, they’re typically not quite as bright as the competing QLED panels, which can create challenges if they’re used in bright environments – although conversely, that means they’re generally preferable when you’re watching movies in a darkened home theatre room.

 To date, LG Display has concentrated on building quite large OLED panels, and that means there’s a dearth of smaller – and more affordable – OLED models.
 If you love the picture quality of OLED, even if you can score a good deal on a set, you’re going to have to put up with a larger TV.

 In an ironic quirk, while OLED TV panel manufacture is largely an LG Display business, in the smartphone space where OLED displays are seen as preferable, the primary producer is Samsung.

 There’s not much doubt that the naming for QLED exists to invite a little confusion in the minds of TV buyers, because it really is very similar to OLED.

 The Q, in this case, stands for Quantum Dot – so strictly speaking it should be QDLED, but that’s hard to say – and the QLED process involves what is basically a standard LED LCD TV, but with nanoparticles – those quantum dots – used to boost colour and contrast capabilities.